-The College earned its first LEED Gold Certification in 2016 for the renovations of the Durst Humanities building based on the building’s energy-efficient design, construction, and operation.
+The College earned its first LEED Gold Certification in 2016 for the renovation of the Durst Humanities building based on the building’s energy-efficient design, construction, and operations.

 The green building history of the College dates back to 2006 with the construction of the Fort Awesome Residence Hall.
 Fort Awesome was built to LEED standards, but the high cost of certification became an obstacle to official accreditation.